brianboyko/Mayday_Late_Version/_posts/2014-07-03-July-Fourth.md

 ### What does it mean that we didn't make the $5M goal?

-Well, all things considered, it would have been better to have made it, but not making it isn't a disaster.
+Well, all things considered, it would have been better to have made it, but not much changes.

-If we had reached the $5M goal, it would have been easier to get the remaing we would have been guaranteed a match from our matching donors.
-Now, we'll still *try* to get whatever funds are conditionally donated matched, but we don't have any agreements or guarantees to that effect.
-We'll see what happens.

-It also means that we're going to have to place fundraising on a high priority up to election day.
-Having raised the full $12M would have meant that we could spend less time thinking about how to get to $12M and more time thinking about how to build social networks, how to get out the vote, how to spread the message.
-Since we still have to raise a few more million before the end, we're going to have to ask you - who have already supported us so much - to help us do these things.
+We are still going to try to raise the remaining funds we need to get to a total of $12M - which we would have had to do anyway.
+But now we need to think beyond simple fundraising, and start thinking about how to get the most out of not only the money we've collected but more importantly the great community we've built.
+It's never been reaching *your money.* It's been about *you.* (I know that sounds corny, but it's true.)

+We need *you* to help build social networks - in both the techie and non-techie version of the term "social network."
+We need you to start getting active and supporting candidates who have committed to reform (and pestering candidates who haven't yet.)
+And we need something else: your genius.

+If we win, it's not going to be because we had more money than other Super PACs, or even because we've got more people on our side (though we can't win *without* more people on our side, certainly.)
+It'll be because when you have ideas, we'll help empower each other to see those ideas to fruition.
+We're not just going to re-invent campaign finance, we also intend to reinvent campaigning itself.
+We'll need to be disruptive, in all the good ways.

 If you have an idea, and you think it's good - you don't need our permission, just get out there and go for it.
 We'll try to help as much as we can but ultimately, what will make this movement work is what we can do on the ground, across the United States.
-And even if you're not in one of the five districts where the money we've raised together will be in play, we still want to flip other districts to pro-reformers and prime the pump for 2016.
+And even if you're not in one of the districts where the money we've raised together will be in play, we are still fighting a national campaign for reform.
+So we want to get politicians thinking about reform now for when we launch our even bigger campaign in 2016.

-So, yeah, we've all got a lot of hard work to do if we want to fix this country's ailments, but I think these past two months have proved that we're up to the task.
+So, yeah, we've all got a lot of hard work to do if we want to fix this country's ailments, but I think these past two months have proved that all of us together are up to the task.

 I'm going to close with one of my favorite quotes: **"We've done the impossible, and that makes us mighty."**

 -- Brian Boyko, Deputy CTO, Mayday PAC